uyuni-project/sumaform/README.md

 ## Advanced use

+### Package-mirror

+If you are using a package-mirror, don't forget to create a 'data' pool in libvirt, using either `virsh` or `virtual-machine-manager`.

 ### Create multiple hosts

 Most resources support a `count` variable that allows you to create several instances at once.
 For example: